-The COACH programs provides Veterans and their caregivers with home-based support from a social worker and registered nurse.
-An interdisciplinary team, including a program coordinator, geriatrician, geriatric psychiatrist, and geriatric pharmacist provides support to the social worker and registered nurse with oversight of the program and the development of the treatment plan.
+The COACH program provides Veterans and their caregivers with home-based support from a social worker and registered nurse.
+An interdisciplinary team, including a program coordinator, geriatrician, geriatric psychiatrist, and geriatric pharmacist, provides support to the social worker and registered nurse with oversight of the program and the development of the treatment plan.

-Once a Veteran and his or her caregiver are screened and found to be eligible for the COACH program, the social worker and registered nurse conduct an initial home assessment.
-After the initial home assessment, the social worker and/or the registered nurse conduct follow-ups via telephone calls and home visits occurring one, three, and six months after the initial home assessment.
+Once a Veteran and their caregiver are screened and found to be eligible for the COACH program, the social worker and registered nurse conduct a home assessment.
+After the initial assessment, the social worker, registered nurse, or both conduct follow-ups via telephone calls and home visits at one month, three months, and six months.
 The frequency of visits and follow-up may vary based on the needs of the Veteran and caregiver.

-After the first year, telephone follow-ups occur at least every three months, and additional home visits occur biannually and after hospitalization or a change in condition.
-Between the scheduled follow-ups, Veterans and caregivers can also initiate contact with the social worker and registered nurse if challenges or questions arise.
+After the first year, telephone follow-ups occur at least every three months, and additional home visits occur bi-annually and after hospitalization or a change in condition.
+Between the scheduled follow-ups, Veterans and caregivers can also contact the social worker and registered nurse if challenges or questions arise.